By Elizabeth Glazner

-Here's a trailer for "The Discarded: A Tale of Two Rios," a short film that tries to capture the problem:
+Here’s a trailer for “The Discarded” a short film that tries to capture the problem:

 “The Discarded” is a short documentary being produced by Sound Off Films, a small production company founded by filmmakers Annie Costner (daughter of actor/filmmaker Kevin Costner) and Adrienne Hall.
 They met working for Oceanic Preservation Society on 2015’s “Racing Extinction” (Costner did primary research and development; Hall is associate producer), the follow-up to the Academy Award-winning documentary “The Cove.”

 “The Discarded” is being produced with support from Plastic Pollution Coalition and legaSeas, and is currently seeking additional funds and partners to see the film to completion.